mdn/content/files/en-us/web/security/attacks/xss/index.md

 ### Stored XSS

-A stored XSS attack is functionally just like a reflected XSS attack, except the malicious JavaScript injected by the attacker is stored by the website, and served up to the user every time the page is accessed.
+A stored XSS attack is functionally just like a reflected XSS attack, except the malicious JavaScript injected by the attacker is stored by the website, and served up to every user who accesses the page.

 For example, a website might include a blog that allows comments.
 Since anyone can make comments, they constitute input that may be crafted by an attacker.
 If the website does not sanitize blog comments, then when a user accesses a page in the blog that includes these comments, the code in the comment may be executed in the user's context.